-A core objective of the Risk Management Function is to embed a positive and open risk management culture within UPE.
+A core objective of the Risk Management Function is to embed a positive and open risk management culture within UHIL and its subsidiaries.
 In support of this objective, risk management and compliance training is provided to all new staff.
-In addition, the following structures have been established in order to embed a risk culture within UPE:
+In addition, the following structures have been established in order to embed a risk culture: